-Fermilab’s quest to understand the fundamental nature of matter, energy, space and time explores far beyond the reach of even the most powerful particle accelerators--- from the smallest intervals of space and time, to the largest and most distant reaches of the universe.

-Nature paradoxically connects the smallest inner space to the largest outer space.
-The cosmic expansion starts with a tiny speck of energy; quantum particles in the early universe lead to a vast cosmic web of galaxies today.
-Black holes suck matter into vortices at the speed of light, and spin off particles of unprecedented energy.
-Most of the total energy in the universe seems to reside in the “empty” space of vacuum between galaxies, and most of the mass that creates and binds galaxies together is made of particles that emit no light and have never been detected directly, except for their gravitational force on normal matter.
-All of these effects in the cosmic realm challenge us with new physics, beyond the Standard Model.
+The universe starts with a microscopic speck of energy, and myriads of quantum particles lead to a vast expanding cosmic web of galaxies today.
+Black holes grab matter into cataclysmic spacetime vortices at the speed of light, and fling off particles with unprecedented energy.
+Particles of invisible dark matter create and bind galaxies and clusters together, and a mysterious dark energy accelerates the expansion of “empty” vacuum between them.

-[
+Such extraordinary things never happen in a laboratory, but they can reveal deeply hidden new laws of fundamental physics.
+Experiments on the “cosmic frontier” exploit extreme conditions created by the cosmos to discover and explore new physics, from the mysterious phenomena of dark matter and dark energy on the largest scales, to the quantum physics underlying space and time on the smallest scales.

-For almost thirty years, Fermilab scientists have led the world in studies of such extraordinary phenomena of the cosmos as a laboratory for fundamental physics.
-Although these cosmic frontier experiments do not use accelerators, they do make use of the world leading technical capabilities of Fermilab, such as high precision, low noise silicon detector technology, large and ultra clean vacuum and cryogenic systems, fast electronics, and large scale data management, analysis and simulation tools.
-Fermilab serves as an “anchor institution” for world-leading experiments, providing technical and administrative support for widely distributed international consortia of researchers.
+For almost thirty years, Fermilab scientists have pioneered this cosmic frontier of particle physics.
+Although cosmic frontier experiments do not use accelerators, they do make use of the world leading technical capabilities of Fermilab, such as high precision, low noise silicon detector technology, large and ultra clean vacuum and cryogenic systems, fast electronics, and large scale data management, analysis and simulation tools.
+Fermilab serves as the host institution for world-leading experiments, providing scientific, technical and administrative support for widely distributed international consortia of researchers.
 The cosmos presents some of the most profound mysteries facing physics today, and some of the greatest opportunities for future new discoveries at relatively modest cost.

 Dark Energy